Trust and privacy

 - HSM-backed crypto.
 Daemon keys are file-based with

 0o600perms.
-HSM/TPM-backed signing is on the roadmap. - Customer-managed encryption keys (CMEK).
-Context vault keys are managed client-side today; bringing your own root key to wrap them is roadmap.
+HSM/TPM-backed signing is not available yet. - Customer-managed encryption keys (CMEK).
+Context vault keys are managed on trusted edges today.
+Bringing your own root key to wrap them is not available yet.

 - Air-gapped operation.
 The daemon needs to reach the relay.
 Fully offline operation isn't yet supported.